commontorizon/torizon-openapi-go/docs/ExternalPackage.md

 HasProprietaryMeta returns a boolean if a field has been set.

+### SetProprietaryMetaNil

+`func (o *ExternalPackage) SetProprietaryMetaNil(b bool)`

+ SetProprietaryMetaNil sets the value for ProprietaryMeta to be an explicit nil

+### UnsetProprietaryMeta
+`func (o *ExternalPackage) UnsetProprietaryMeta()`

+UnsetProprietaryMeta ensures that no value is present for ProprietaryMeta, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)